GoLearnToCode/kiei924-fall-14/workbook/sublime.md

 ### Create a Github account

 Sign up for a free Github account at [the Github website](https://github.com/).
 You'll be using your Github account for lots of things in class – including turning in your homework and tracking your attendance in class – so keep your account information at the ready!

+## Computer Setup

+### Create a folder to store your code

+On Mac, create a folder called *code* directly underneath your *home directory*.
+In the *Finder*, find your *home directory*, which should be accessible via the sidebar – it's the one with the "house" icon and is marked with the username you've used to log-in to your computer.

+On Windows, create a folder called *code* in the root of your C:\ drive.